viadeo/kasper-framework/doc/source/guide/2_defining_a_domain/5_defining_an_event_system.rst

 For saga's methods call scheduling, we are using **Quartz** scheduler.
 The default implementation is an inMemory but you can easily custom the **SchedulerFactory** to persist the scheduled steps.

+**Exceptions**

+You have to manage all exceptions within a step in order to keep the Saga's state safe.

 ..  _Understand_the_hierarchies_of_events: